ND-NOTIS

-ND-NOTIS was a tightly integrated yet modular office automation suite by Norsk Data introduced in the early 80s, running on the SINTRAN III platform on both ND-100 and ND-500 architectures.
+ND-NOTIS was an office automation suite by Norsk Data introduced in the early 80s, running on the SINTRAN III platform on both ND-100 and ND-500 architectures.
 It was also available on Microsoft Windows running in networks of Norsk Data servers.

 Overview

-ND-NOTIS was very successful, and was the main product line of the company for quite a while, cementing its position in the Norwegian government office automation market.
-It was also very popular in Germany and in the UK (local municipality, DHSS etc.)
+ND-NOTIS was successful, and was the main product line of the company for quite a while, cementing its position in the Norwegian government office automation market.
+It was also widespread in Germany and in the UK (local municipality, DHSS etc.)

 The NOTIS family of products was presented to the British Computer Society by Jeremy Salter.
-Roger Tagg et al. (BCS, End User SG, 1985) and endorsed as the BCS model for user interface.
-The same endorsement was awarded to NOTIS-IR as a model for information storage and retrieval.
+Roger Tagg et al. (BCS, End User SG, 1985) and was received with praise as the BCS model for user interface.
+The same praise was awarded to NOTIS-IR as a model for information storage and retrieval.
 The European Commission published in 1985 NOTIS-IR as reference model for document and information search and retrieval.

-Where it was offered it had no real competitors.
-There are still features and functionality that no other system supports - such as multilingual input and search.
+ND-NOTIS was unique for its time and had innovative features like multilingual input and search.

 Norsk Data also sold custom-made Tandberg Data TDV-2200 terminals as "NOTIS terminals" with special keys for text editing.
 Other terminals were "endorsed", provided new keycaps and branded as "NOTIS Terminals" - including the Facit "Twist" - that would show a page standing.